Peter David Edstrom

 Peter David Edstrom (a.k.a.
-Pehr David Emanuel Edström and David Edstrom; March 27, 1873 – August 12, 1938) was an American sculptor.
+Pehr David Emanuel Edström and David Edstrom; March 27, 1873 – August 12, 1938) was a Swedish-American sculptor.

 Background

 Edstrom was an immigrant from Vetlanda, Jönköping County, Sweden.
 In 1880, he immigrated to the United States with his parents, Jonas (John) Peter Edström (1829–1906) and Charlotta Carolina Gustafsson Edström (1833–1903).
 Edstrom lived in Ottumwa, Iowa, from 1882 to 1894, which he embraced as his hometown and where he became aware of his artistic skills.
 He returned to Sweden after a hobo's journey started in a freight train car on July 29, 1894, and ended (after a wage earner's trip across the Atlantic) in Stockholm where he supported himself during his studies at the Stockholm's Royal Institute of Technology and Royal Swedish Academy of Arts.

 Career

 In 1900, Edstrom moved to Florence, Italy where he attended the Accademia di Belle Arti di Firenze.
 In Florence, he created the sculptures Caliban (1900), Sphinx (1900), Lucifer (1902), The Cry of Poverty (1903), Despair (1904), and Pride (1904).
 Edstrom also spent time in Paris, and became a member of the Gertrude Stein circle, appeared in some of Stein's word portraits, and sculpted the likeness of Harriet Lane Levy (the friend who brought Alice B. Toklas to Paris in 1907).

 Edstrom returned to the United States in 1915.
 In about 1918, he designed one of his main achievements.
 The Soldiers and Sailors Monument in Ottumwa, featuring four reliefs on a shaft topped with a large eagle.
 Around 1920, he located in Los Angeles, where he was one of the organizers of the Los Angeles County Museum of Art.